Marchionne's Fiat-Chrysler coup the beginning, not the end

 While completing the Chrysler buyout may be his last big stunt for Fiat and its controlling Agnelli family, it could well be his successor who has to navigate the complex realities of a cross-cultural car merger, which have proven insurmountable for many other pairings.

-While the CEO has said only that his replacement will be drawn from Fiat-Chrysler’s 20-member executive council, Fiat No.2 Alfredo Altavilla is often cited as favorite.
+While the CEO has said only that his replacement will be drawn from Fiat-Chrysler’s 20-member executive council, Fiat No.2 Alfredo Altavilla is often cited as favourite.

 Fiat maintains that product plans were never entirely frozen pending the buyout agreement, and development work has continued on shared vehicle architectures.